mcollison/Pull-my-leg-request-tutorial/README.md

 An open challenge to submit comical punchlines to my jokes to demonstrate how pull requests can enable collaborative working.

 Why did the chicken cross the road?
-Beause is wanted some KFC
+Because is wanted some KFC

 What is orange and sounds like a parrot?
 A Macaw